HEALTH 2.0 13TH ANNUAL CONFERENCE | SANTA CLARA, CA | SEPT. 16-18, 2019

 For the healthcare industry, do-it-yourself biology, as biohacking is sometimes called, is a powerful shift in thinking that is helping move precision medicine forward.
 And for the health tech entrepreneurs, it’s an amazing opportunity to help make a difference in people’ health.
 Most powerful of all, biohacking technologies and products are coming not from scientists, but from an engaged community of lifelong learners, deep thinkers and passionate health seekers fed up with the status quo.

-In our Biohacking Gone Mainstream session, award-winning journalist David Ewing Duncan will moderate a discussion with leading biohacking companies and explore how the lines between precision health, genomics and behavior changes are blurring to create a new way to provide healthcare.
+Award-winning journalist David Ewing Duncan will moderate a discussion with leading biohacking companies and explore how the lines between precision health, genomics and behavior changes are blurring to create a new way to provide healthcare.